-This bill proposes to amend current statutes by adding a new section that allows public school principals to permit representatives from patriotic youth groups to address students during regular school hours in the first quarter of the academic year.
-The bill outlines that these representatives must submit a request to the principal within the first two weeks of the school year, and the principal has the discretion to approve the request and determine the date and time for the address.
+This bill proposes to amend current statutes by adding a new section that allows public school principals to permit representatives from recognized patriotic youth groups to address students during regular school hours in the first quarter of the academic year.
+The principal will have the discretion to determine the appropriateness of the presentation and must receive a request from the group within the first two weeks of the school year.
 Additionally, the principal may accept materials from these groups for distribution to students, ensuring that such materials are distributed directly on school property.

 Statutes affected: Introduced Version: 15-120.08